Initial Teacher Education (PGCE)

 - Information Technology/Computing

-- Modern Languages (applicants, including native speakers of languages other than English or Irish, should normally offer two languages from the following list: French, Irish or Spanish).
+- Modern Languages (applicants, including native speakers of languages other than English or Irish, should normally offer at least one of French, Irish or Spanish.
 German and Italian might also be considered as second languages offered.
+Native speakers will be assessed during interview in a curricular language other than their native language.
 Modern Languages students should state specific language(s) on the supplementary application form.
-Note that German alone is not considered.
+Note that German alone is not considered).

 - Science (Biology, Chemistry, Physics).
 Science students should state clearly their specialist science subject or combination on the supplementary application form.